labordynamicsinstitute/ldilab-manual/_sources/96-02-running-stata-code.md

 If a you find a bug that is simple enough to fix, you can make changes to the do files.
 Then,  you can right click on the master file and select `Execute (do)` as this option will open Stata, allowing to run the code interactively.

-If you decide the code needs to be run in pieces.
-In the master .do file, you can comment out (using the symbol \*) the programs that are not to be run and save the master.
-Then, you can right click on the master and select the option ``Execute (do)`.
+If you decide the code needs to be run in pieces (this is NOT ideal)

+- In the master .do file, you can comment out (using the symbol \*) the programs that are not to be run and save the master.
+- Then, you can right click on the master and select the option ``Execute (do)`.

 When debugging is complete, you can uncomment all programs in the master and make a clean run, using again `Execute Quietly (run)`.

 > Consider how much time a complete run would take before you run everything one last time.
 If it would take too long, you may want to skip a complete run, but ensure that you have log files for all partial runs.
+Make a note of this in the report.